Merced River water or watershed scenery in California

 Best flows

 Use the upper-river trend as a warning system more than as a magic target.
-Once runoff begins to settle, pocket water and softer edges become worth the effort; when snowmelt is still pushing hard or the lower canyon is baking in heat, the best move is often to wait or switch rivers.
+Once runoff begins to settle, pocket water and softer edges become worth the effort.
+When snowmelt is still pushing hard or the lower canyon is baking in heat, the best move is often to wait or switch rivers.

-When to skip
+When to leave

 Local plan

-Choose Yosemite if you want cooler scenery-driven pocket water and can work within park rules, or choose the Briceburg corridor if you want BLM canyon access and accept the hotter, more exposed lower-canyon day.
+Choose Yosemite if you want cooler scenery-driven pocket water and can work within park rules, or choose the Briceburg area if you want BLM canyon access and accept the hotter, more exposed lower-canyon day.
 Fish one reach with purpose instead of driving the whole drainage in search of a generic Merced answer.

 Backup water